 Structure of the Program of Study

-Instruction is offered at Princeton during the fall and spring terms.
-Each term is 15 weeks and consists of 12 weeks of scheduled classes; an 8–9-day reading period for preparation of final coursework and, by the instructor's choice, continued instruction; and a 7-day final exam period.
+Academic year instruction is offered at Princeton during the fall and spring terms.
+Each term is 15 weeks and consists of 12 weeks of scheduled classes; an 8–9-day reading period for preparation of final coursework and, by the instructor's choice, continued instruction; and a 7-day final exam period, with 2 additional days set aside for senior comprehensive exams in the spring term.
+Faculty propose courses through their academic departments or programs, which in turn endorse the proposed course structure and content, and affirm that the proposed syllabus meets the University’s criteria for awarding course credit.

 Structure of Courses

-Most social science and humanities courses feature two hours of class lectures and an hour-long preceptorial each week.
-Alternatively, courses meet for two 90-minute sessions, which incorporate significant class discussion.
-The weekly preceptorial supplements the lectures and is intended to provide an opportunity for wide-ranging exploration of the subject matter of the course in a small-group setting.
-The role of the preceptor is neither to lecture nor to test the student's ability to marshal facts but rather to encourage each member of the group to grasp and evaluate the subject and its implications.
+The weekly preceptorial provides an opportunity for wide-ranging exploration of the subject matter of the course in a small-group setting.
+The role of the preceptor is neither to lecture nor to test the student's ability to marshal facts, but rather to encourage each member of the group to understand and evaluate the subject and its implications.
 Members of the faculty of all ranks serve as preceptors, as do selected graduate students.
 Precept participation is regarded as an integral component of a course and, as such, can influence a student's grade to a significant extent.

-Many courses in the sciences and engineering also feature laboratory work.
+Many courses in the sciences and engineering include lecture, class or precept, as well as required laboratory work.
 Laboratory meetings provide an opportunity for the interchange of ideas between the students and the instructor.
 Working in small groups and under faculty supervision, students investigate the underlying principles of the subject they are studying and gain firsthand experimental knowledge of scientific methods.

 Selecting Courses